KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 ```

 #### Exploration
-Explored the site and discovered the /index.php takes a page parameter of values `string`, `integer`, `image`, and `api`.
+Explored the site and discovered that /index.php takes a page parameter of values `string`, `integer`, `image`, and `api`.
 I am guessing it may be vulnerable to code injection, file inclusion or path traversal.
 ![Home Source Page](/images/encoding/encoding01.png "Home Source Page")

-Visted the `http://10.10.11.198/index.php?page=api` which appeared to be data conversion site.
+Visted the `http://10.10.11.198/index.php?page=api` which appeared to be a data conversion site.
 This page suggests a domain name for the api so we had to add that to the hosts file.
 ```shell
 # add domain and subdomain to hosts file
 echo '10.10.11.198 haxtables.htb' | sudo tee -a /etc/hosts